-- 1. 2020 Retiree Health Care Cost estimate based on a hypothetical couple retiring in 2020, 65-years-old, with life expectancies that align with the 50% mortality age based on the Society of Actuaries RP-2014 Mortality Table projected with Mortality Improvement Scale MP-2017 as of 2018.
+- 1. 2022 Retiree Health Care Cost estimate based on a hypothetical opposite-gender couple retiring in 2022, 65-years-old, with life expectancies that align with Society of Actuaries' RP-2014 Healthy Annuitant rates projected with Mortality Improvements Scale MP-2020 as of 2022.
 Actual assets needed may be more or less depending on actual health status, area of residence, and longevity.
 Estimate is net of taxes.
 The Fidelity Retiree Health Care Cost Estimate assumes individuals do not have employer-provided retiree health care coverage, but do qualify for the federal government's insurance program, Original Medicare.
 The calculation takes into account cost-sharing provisions (such as deductibles and coinsurance) associated with Medicare Part A and Part B (inpatient and outpatient medical insurance).
 It also considers Medicare Part D (prescription drug coverage) premiums and out-of-pocket costs, as well as certain services excluded by Original Medicare.
 The estimate does not include other health-related expenses, such as over-the-counter medications, most dental services and long-term care.

 - 3. U.S. Census Bureau, January 2018.

 - “Medicare & You 2023,” National Medicare Handbook, U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services, Baltimore, MD, CMS Production No. 10050, October 2015.